OhMyGuus/BetterCrewLink/README.md

   </p>
   <p align="center">
     <b><a href="#donate">Donate To BetterCrewLink</a></b></br>
-  (All Donations Will Be Used For The Apple Developer License And Extra Servers)</br>
+  (All Donations will be used for the Apple Developer License and Extra Servers)</br>
    <b><a href="https://paypal.me/ottomated">Donate To Ottomated (Official CrewLink)</a></b>
   </p>
 </p>